 - Improvements in information and communications technology will most benefit China-Mongolia-Russia and the New Eurasian Land Bridge.

 Since these corridors were conceptualised, development along each of them has progressed at differing rates, and some are not deemed fully ‘active’ yet.
 But by looking at each in turn, we can see that though levels of progress and investment differ widely, they share the same fundamental goal of opening up economies and boosting trade.

 The corridor linking China and Pakistan has been described by Beijing as “the fastest and most effective” of the B&R projects.
 In both Beijing and Islamabad, the hope is that the investment in infrastructure will strengthen the economic and political bonds between the two countries.

-With Pakistan's underfunded infrastructure, it is plain to see why Islamabad would be attracted to Chinese investment on this scale; up to USD55 billion is to be invested in this corridor, with around USD35 billion on power plants alone.
+With Pakistan's underfunded infrastructure, it is plain to see why Islamabad would be attracted to Chinese investment on this scale.
+Up to USD62 billion is to be invested in this corridor; USD12.4 billion was already invested in power plants alone by the end of 2019.
 Once the fishing port of Gwadar has been transformed into the largest port in South Asia, China will gain direct land access to the Arabian Sea and the Indian Ocean, bypassing the Malacca Strait chokepoint, through which much of China’s crude oil imports currently pass.